golewis14/lewis-portfolio/finalprojectpart3.md

 # Data, sites, articles used in entire project process.

-Note that all information incorportated into the final project is referenced and cited at the end of the final project on Shorthand page.
+Note that not all links below were used in final project directly.
+The information incorportated into the final project is referenced to and cited at the end of the final project on Shorthand page.

 https://www.peta.org/blog/meat-industry-wastes-water/